Statistical Agnostic Regression: a machine learning method to validate regression models: Introduction

-Various approaches have been proposed to validate regression models. \cite{Snee77} recommended comparing model predictions and coefficients with theoretical expectations, collecting new data, and employing techniques such as data splitting or cross-validation \cite{Kohavi95}.
+Various approaches have been proposed to validate regression models \cite{Snee77}-\cite{Oredein11}. \cite{Snee77} recommended comparing model predictions and coefficients with theoretical expectations, collecting new data, and employing techniques such as data splitting or cross-validation \cite{Kohavi95}.
 In \cite{Kleijnen96} the use of bootstrapping for validating metamodels was introduced, identified as a potent methodology whilst \cite{Miller91}, concentrated on logistic regression models and put forth a comprehensive approach that incorporated measures of goodness-of-fit, calibration, and refinement.
-Finally, in \cite{Oredein11} a comparative analysis of the predictive index accuracy between data splitting and residual resampling bootstraps was conducted, concluding that bootstrapping yields a more precise estimate of the coefficient of determination.
+Moreover, in \cite{Oredein11} a comparative analysis of the predictive index accuracy between data splitting and residual resampling bootstraps was conducted, concluding that bootstrapping yields a more precise estimate of goodness-of-fit indexes.

 The main drawback of current AI approaches for classification and regression \cite{Lecun15,Gorriz2020} is their lack of rigorous analysis of significance in comparison to classical approaches such as the analysis of residuals in OLS linear regression using hypothesis testing.
-These approaches often limit their analyses to the use of permutation testing on empirical measures derived during the training stages, such as p-value analysis using cross-validation (CV).
+These approaches often limit their analyses to the use of permutation testing on empirical measures derived during the training stages in limited sample sizes, such as p-value analysis using cross-validation (CV).
+Moreover, although resampling techniques introduce little variation among bootstrap distributions, they can be quite variable, retaining the original variability of the random sample from the population.
+Randomization-based inference from a small sample may therefore be unreliable \cite{Moore2003}.
 For instance, numerous commentaries in the neuroimaging literature \cite{Varoquaux18,Eklund16,Jollans2019,Gorriz18,Braga04} highlight the high variability of performance across CV folds in various analytic designs, with clear implications for predictive inference.

-Another explored possibility is to consider classical analysis on the residuals produced by these approaches, which heavily relies on the assumptions of classical statistics, such as Gaussianity, as indicated in Equation \ref{eq:uno}.
-Nonetheless, deep feature extraction analyses are typically conducted in low-dimensional spaces using linear classifiers \cite{vandermaaten08, Jimenez22, Gorriz2021}.
-More critically, in pattern recognition, and particularly in regression problems, there is a significant concern about formulating machine learning analyses exclusively based on learning curves derived from selected loss functions \cite{Viering23} that merely demonstrate that the learning algorithm is converging to a potentially unreliable solution.
+More critically, in pattern recognition, and particularly in regression problems, there is a significant concern about formulating ML analyses exclusively based on learning curves derived from selected loss functions \cite{Viering23} that merely demonstrate that the learning algorithm is converging to a potentially unreliable solution.